A lot of my photographic work is based around different projects, using the art of photography to explore different subjects and tell a stories.

 All photographs are copyright Stephen Taylor.
 Please do not use without permission.

 As a cyclist roads have always fascinated me and I have loved the idea of riding as far as possible that I run out of the road.
 In 2019 I cycled from London to the edge of the land on the Essex coast.
+You can find out more about here.

 On my cycle rides I often visit village churches and one of the things I seek out are the quiet corners of the churchyard where the watering cans and the compost heap are situated; a reminder of the simple practicalities of remembering.